Facts About Sleep You May Not Have Known

 Sleep is a tricky thing.
 As kids, we avoid sleep.
 We fight it.
 As adults, we pine for it, crave it while life cuts into our precious sleep hours.
 Still, according to the National Sleep Foundation, we’re the only mammals who intentionally put off sleep — whether in favor of social events, work obligations or scrolling through Instagram.
 But not if we know what’s good for us.

 Sleep is a staple of good health, affecting everything from brain function to emotional well-being to physical health.
 It’s linked to a healthy heart and problem-solving skills as well as decreased depression.
 In other words, not getting a solid night’s sleep on a regular basis can get in the way your ability work and to play.
-If you find it hard to get out of bed in the morning, here are a few sleep facts that might help.
+If you find it hard to get out of bed in the morning, here are a few interesting facts about sleep that might help.

 Falling asleep quickly isn’t always a good thing.
 In fact, according to the Cleveland Health Clinic, falling asleep in five minutes or less could be a sign of sleep deprivation.
 Ideally, you should start snoozing 10 to 15 minutes after you lay down.
 If you’re zonking out too quickly, establish a regular bedtime routine that doesn’t involve tech.
 Harvard medical researchers found that using tech within the hour before bedtime decreases your REM sleep — the kind responsible for rejuvenating you.
 So, instead of scrolling through the latest headlines or your emails, spend that hour reading, stretching, meditating or any combination of the three.